platformsh/template-builder/templates/gatsby-drupal/files/README.md

 Gatsby is a free and open source framework based on React that helps developers build statically-generated websites and apps, and Drupal is a flexible and extensible PHP-based CMS framework.

+This template builds a two application project to deploy the Headless CMS pattern using Gatsby as its frontend and Drupal for its backend.
+The `gatsby-source-drupal` source plugin is used to pull data from Drupal during the `post_deploy` hook into the Gatsby Data Layer and build the frontend site.
+Gatsby utilizes the Platform.sh Configuration Reader library for Node.js to define the backend data source in its configuration.
+It is intended for you to use as a starting point and modify for your own needs.

+Note that after you have completed the Drupal installation and included a few articles, the project will require a redeploy to build and deploy Gatsby for the first time.
+See the included README's post-install section for details.

+Gatsby is a free and open source framework based on React that helps developers build statically-generated websites and apps, and Drupal is a flexible and extensible PHP-based CMS framework.

 > **Note:** This project will require at least a Medium plan.

 ## Services